Table of Contents

 Option A: Launch Disk Drill in Recovery Mode

-- Boot your Mac in Recovery Mode (for Intel-based Macs, turn on your Mac by pressing the power button and holding the Command + R keys; for M1 Macs, press and hold the power button until the Startup Options window appears).
+- Boot your Mac in Recovery Mode (for Intel-based Macs, turn on your Mac by pressing the power button and holding the Command + R keys.

 - Click Utilities from the menu at the top and select Terminal.